+629 Disqualifications

+A competitor will be disqualified if he:

+- 629.1 participates in the race under false pretenses, - 629.2 either jeopardizes the security of persons or property or actually causes injury or damage - does not pass through a gate correctly (661.4), or does not start within the time limits defined by article 613.7. - U629.4 loses a ski more than two gates above the finish in SL, GS or SG or more than one gate above the finish in DH. - This shall be considered a clear disqualification.
+The competitor may not continue on the course.

+640 Protests

-- gate above the finish in DH. - This shall be considered a clear disqualification.
-The competitor may not continue on the course. - 640 Protests - 640.1 A Jury may only accept a protest if it is based upon physical evidence or eyewitness testimony. - 640.2 A Jury is only permitted to re-evaluate its previous opinions where new evidence exists that relates to the original jury opinion. - 640.3 All Jury decisions are final except those that may be protested under 641 or appealable under 647.1.1. - 641 Types of Protests - 641.1 Against admittance of competitors or their competition equipment, - 641.2 Against the course or its condition, - 641.3 Against a competitor or against an official during the race, - 641.4 Against disqualifications, - 641.5 Against timekeeping, - 641.6 Against instructions of the Jury, - 642 Place of Submittal - The various protests are to be submitted as follows: - 642.1 Protests according to the article 641.1 641.6 at the location designated on the official notice board or at a place announced at a team captains' meeting. - 642.2 Protest according to the article 624 with the appropriate level appeals committee for Jury decisions. - 643 Deadlines for Submittal - 643.1 Against the admittance of a competitor: before the draw. - 643.2 Against the course or its condition: - not later than 60 minutes before the beginning of the race. - 643.3 Against a competitor or competitor's equipment or against an official because of irregular behavior during the competition: - within 15 minutes after the last competitor has passed the finish. - 643.4 Against disqualification: - within 15 minutes after the posting or announcement of the disqualification. - 643.5 Against the timekeeping: - within 15 minutes after the posting of the unofficial result list. - 643.6 Against all instructions of the Jury: - $\bullet$ immediately and no later than the deadlines for submittal of protest according to the article 643.4. - Form of Protests - 644.1 Protests are, as a rule, submitted in writing. - 644.2 As exceptions, protests according to the article 641.3, 641.4 and 641.5 can be made verbally (617.2.2). - 644.3 Protests must be substantiated in detail.
-Proof must be submitted and any evidence must be included. - 644.4 \$50 must be deposited with the submittal of the protest; \$100 if the protest is against equipment.
-This deposit will be returned if the protest is upheld; otherwise it goes to the account of the organizer or to USSA.
+- A Jury may only accept a protest if it is based upon physical evidence or eyewitness testimony. - 640.2 A Jury is only permitted to re-evaluate its previous opinions where new evidence exists that relates to the original jury opinion. - 640.3 All Jury decisions are final except those that may be protested under 641 or appealable under 647.1.1.

+641 Types of Protests

+- Against admittance of competitors or their competition equipment, - 641.2 Against the course or its condition, - Against a competitor or against an official during the race,

+- 641.4 Against disqualifications,

+- 641.5 Against timekeeping,

+- 641.6 Against instructions of the Jury,

+642 Place of Submittal

+The various protests are to be submitted as follows:

+- Protests according to the article 641.1 641.6 at the location designated on the official notice board or at a place announced at a team captains' meeting. - 642.2 Protest according to the article 624 with the appropriate level appeals committee for Jury decisions.

+643 Deadlines for Submittal

+- Against the admittance of a competitor: before the draw. - 643.2 Against the course or its condition: - not later than 60 minutes before the beginning of the race. - Against a competitor or competitor's equipment or against an official because of irregular behavior during the competition: - within 15 minutes after the last competitor has passed the finish. - 643.4 Against disqualification: - within 15 minutes after the posting or announcement of the disqualification. - 643.5 Against the timekeeping: - within 15 minutes after the posting of the unofficial result list. - 643.6 Against all instructions of the Jury: - immediately and no later than the deadlines for submittal of protest according to the article 643.4.

+644 Form of Protests

-- U644.4.1 The Jury may set a lesser protest fee. - 644.5 A protest may be withdrawn by the protesting party before the publication of a decision by the Jury. - In this case, the money deposit must be returned.
-A withdrawal of the protest is, however, no longer possible when the Jury or a member of the Jury takes, for reasons of time, an intermediate decision, e.g. a decision "with reserve". - 644.6 Protests not submitted on time or submitted without the protest fee are not to be considered. - 645 Authorization
+- Protests are, as a rule, submitted in writing. - 644.2 As exceptions, protests according to the article 641.3, 641.4 and 641.5 can be made verbally (617.2.2). - 644.3 Protests must be substantiated in detail.
+Proof must be submitted and any evidence must be included. - \$50 must be deposited with the submittal of the protest; \$100 if the protest is against equipment.
+This deposit will be returned if the protest is upheld; otherwise it goes to the account of the organizer or to USSA. - U644.4.1 The Jury may set a lesser protest fee. - A protest may be withdrawn by the protesting party before the publication of a decision by the Jury. - In this case, the money deposit must be returned.
+A withdrawal of the protest is, however, no longer possible when the Jury or a member of the Jury takes, for reasons of time, an intermediate decision, e.g. a decision "with reserve". - 644.6 Protests not submitted on time or submitted without the protest fee are not to be considered.

+645 Authorization